Skip to main content

 Affordability isn’t just about income.
 It’s about what that income buys you.

-When the new ACS 5-year (2020-2024) file lands, I end up doing the same thing every time.
+When the new (2020-2024) file lands, I end up doing the same thing every time.
 I look for the places where the housing math still works.
 Not perfectly.
 Not magically.
 Just... where the gap between paychecks and prices hasn’t completely blown out.

 This is a map-scan and a shortlist builder.
 It finds metros where home values and rents are low relative to household income, then points you to the real work (neighborhoods, jobs, schools, insurance, taxes, commuting) with a smaller set of candidates.